morungos/morungos.github.io/_posts/2023-07-02-regulate-foundation-models.md

 shown in Figure 1 below.
 In this figure, I've shown the foundation model as a kind of sandwich between application layers.
 After all, the application will handle some risks.
 It should attempt to detect and resolve as many risks as possible early, and to manage some failures from the model itself.
-And with decent testing, it may do a decent job for for many cases.
+And with decent testing, it may do a decent job for many cases.

 <figure class="figure w-100" style="text-align: center">
   <img class="img-fluid" src="/img/posts/swiss-cheese-model.png" style="width: 400px;"